ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 The template is processed as a song before the table and can be used to set title, subtitle, columns, maybe even an introduction text.
-Since the template iself a song, it can be associated with its own config file for unlimited customization.
+Since the template itself is a song, it can be associated with its own config file for unlimited customization.

 A template can be specified with a name, e.g. `"stdtoc"` or with a file name, e.g. `"mytoc.cho"`.
 Default is `"stdtoc"`.

-Named templates are lookedp up with extension `.cho` in the `template` directories of the ChordPro library.
+Named templates are looked up with extension `.cho` in the `template` directories of the ChordPro library.
 Template files are looked up relative to the _first_ song of the songbook.